Ingridtr/TBA4251-Programmering-i-geomatikk/README.md

 Found matching roof point clouds and footprint buildings.
 Combined the building polygon with the z-value, and plotted the 3D results with Matplotlib.

 ## Method 2:
 Extracted plane polygons using planar patch detection.
 Extruded the roof models to their corresponding footprints to get the 3D building models.
-Plotted with Open3D.